 BLAST vs. IGB

 When comparing results from BLAST method and IGB, we found that the APS reductase protein, which we identified by BLAST, was not annotated in IGB.
 Translation of the DNA sequence from IGB in the area of the APS reductase gene on chromosome 9 (located by BLAST), followed by a comparative protein-protein BLAST, showed 100% identity between the amino acid sequence identified by BLAST method and the translated IGB DNA.
 This information indicates that the APS reductase gene is present, but not annotated in IGB.
+Figures presenting this discovery are located in Appendix B.

 Brassica rapa